Silverlined/Silverlined.github.io/index.md

-A home for poorly researched ideas that I find myself repeating a lot anyway.
+A home for reflection during Space Challenges 2021.